uratol/Home-on-Rails/README.md

-﻿# Welcome to Home on Rails

-## What's Home on Rails
+﻿## What's Home on Rails

-Home on Rails is a ruby-on-rails based framework that includes everything needed to create IoT web applications.
+**Home on Rails** is a ruby-on-rails based framework that includes everything needed to create IoT web applications.

 ## Model layer

-Home on Rails представляет иерархию классов, базирующуюся на Active Record-моделях:
+**Home on Rails** provide the class hierarchy based on Active Record-models:

     Entity
         Device